arasyazgan/arasyazgan.github.io/_portfolio/portfolio-3.md

 collection: portfolio
 ---
 {% include youtube.html id="qsU2yLjkGsI" %}

-Demo:
+## About the project
 This is a VR game I created with a couple of friends.
 It is a game where the player controls a spaceship that can also transform into a mech (akin to a Gundam) powered with rocket launched fists, swords that slice ships and asteroids in two, and guns.
 The gameplay focuses on flight and space combat against other spaceships.
 ## My Contributions
  <ul>
     <li>Created and filled the design documents for the game</li>